Mona Siddiqui

 Mona Siddiqui OBE FRSE FRSA (born 3 May 1963) is a British academic.
 She is Professor of Islamic and Interreligious Studies at the University of Edinburgh, a member of the Commission on Scottish Devolution and a member of the Nuffield Council on Bioethics.
-She is also a regular contributor to Thought for the Day, Sunday and The Moral Maze on BBC Radio 4, and to The Times, The Scotsman, The Guardian, Sunday Herald.
+She is also a regular contributor to Thought for the Day, Sunday and The Moral Maze on BBC Radio 4, and to The Times, The Scotsman, The Guardian, and Sunday Herald.

 Early life

 Siddiqui was born in Karachi, Pakistan.
-The family moved from Pakistan to England in 1968.
-Her father was a psychiatrist and moved to England to carry out post-graduate work in Cambridge.
+The family moved to England in 1965 when she was two years old.
+Her father was a psychiatrist and moved to England to carry out post-graduate work at Cambridge.
 His work eventually took the family to Huddersfield when he gained a substantive job.
 They lived in four successive houses in Huddersfield, moving partly because the family expanded from four to six, and finally into a 1930s detached house in a relatively prosperous area near the town centre.
 The household was very literary and there were many books in the house.
 Urdu was generally spoken at home, and so the children became bilingual.
 Her father also spoke Arabic and worked in Saudi Arabia for a few years, where he was visited by Siddiqui at the age of about 18 together with her sister.

-At the age of 11, Siddique attended Salendine Nook High School, a multicultural school, where she excelled in English.
+At the age of 11, Siddiqui attended Salendine Nook High School, a multicultural school, where she excelled in English.
 She later moved to Greenhead College.

-Siddiqui is fluent in French, Arabic and Urdu and is married with three sons.
+Siddiqui is fluent in French, Arabic, and Urdu and is married with three sons.